-- Percent cover for the following three classes: native forbs and grasses, non-native forbs and grasses, and bare ground. - Planted shrub and tree mortality percent in visual barrier planting areas. - Degree of erosion due to the construction activities (high, medium, or low).
+- Percent cover for the following three classes: native forbs and grasses, non-native forbs and grasses, and bare ground. - Planted shrub and tree mortality percent in visual barrier planting areas. - Overall spread of invasive and noxious weeds in revegetated areas. - Degree of erosion due to the construction activities (high, medium, or low).